-In the afternoon we will look at the different designs and you will choose your favourite blocks to work with to print fabric, starting with calico, then choosing a tea towel, napkins or cotton bag.
-Linen fabric will be available to buy if you would like to print pieces suitable to make a cushion or bag.
+We will look at the different designs and you will choose your favourite blocks to work with to print fabric.
+Starting with calico, then choosing a tea towel, napkins or cotton bag to work with as your final piece.

-She has exhibited and sold her work through galleries, retail outlets and contemporary craft fairs in the UK and accepts commissions for printed designs.
+She has exhibited and sold her work in galleries, retail outlets and contemporary craft fairs in the UK and accepts commissions for printed designs.